riadhchtara/Presentations/new-js.md

 ```
 ---
 ### Arrow functions
-Arrow functions are awesome, but not a solution to the JavaScript scope problem.
+Arrow functions are awesome, but not a foolproof solution to the JavaScript scope problem.
 Use them when it makes sense.

 * When to use arrow functions:
   + Functions applied to items in a list